yaaminiv/yaaminiv.github.io/_posts/2016-12-12-BCA-Assay-Trial-2.md

 ## If at first you don't succeed, trial trial again.

 Happy #MicroplateMonday!
 With a working microplate reader available to us, we proceeded (again) with the BCA Assay.
 We followed the [protocol](https://yaaminiv.github.io/BCA-Assay-Trial-1/) generated during our last attempt.
-The only difference between what is listed in that entry and what happened during our attempt is that I broke the bottom of microplate well E9.
-Sample O07 only had two replicates (E7 and E8).
+The only difference is that I broke the bottom of microplate well E9.
+Therefore, sample O07 only had two replicates (E7 and E8).

 #### **Some photos from our lab work**: